craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 2.6.2793

-Whether tokenized URLs (email verification links, entry draft sharing links, etc.) should begin with https or not.
-When set to `'auto'`, https will be used if either the base site URL or the current URL have https.
+Whether tokenized URLs (email verification links, entry draft sharing links, etc.) should begin with `https`.
+When set to `'auto'`, `https` will be used if either the base site URL or the current URL have `https`.

 ```php
 'useSslOnTokenizedUrls' => true,